 Risk management is a crucial component in our review of program proposals.
-Please consult chapters 7-9 of the online OSA Program Leader Guide.
-OSA's International Analyst for Travel Health, Safety and Security, Ben Chamberlain firstname.lastname@example.org, can assist you with questions on this section as well as provide examples.
+Please consult the Faculty and Advisers section of OSA's website for applicable policies and procedures.
+In particular review Emergency Procedures and Health, safety and security.
+OSA's International Health and Safety Analyst, Ben Chamberlain (email@example.com), can assist you with questions on this section as well as provide examples.

 The semester prior to a program's scheduled departure, all program leaders are require to participate in OSA's Emergency Preparedness and Response training to learn about our established protocols for emergency management, including how to access the 24/7 International Emergency Assistance phone line.